 Purchasers require a minimum 5% deposit and are eligible for a low-interest government-backed loan of between 5% and 20% of the value of a new-build home (up to 40% of the value if purchasing in London).
-Buyers require a mortgage (75% or less) to cover the remaining amount and the home must be purchased from a homebuilder registered for a Help to Buy: Equity Loan.
+Buyers require a mortgage (75% or less) to cover the remaining amount and the home must be purchased from a registered house builder.